-You can also use our webhook to send leads to an endpoint of your choice (your inhouse CRM system for example).
+You can also use our webhook to send leads to an endpoint of your choice (your in-house CRM system for example).

 However, if you must use a Facebook pixel with your quiz, we provide you with a safe method to do so.

-On the publish step of your Riddle, navigate to the Extras section and enable the “Display a pixel warning overlay” option.
-This will stop the Facebook Pixel from loading until the user has given consent.
-Make sure to adapt the opt-in text according to your local legal requirements.
+On the publish step of your riddle quiz, navigate to the ‘Extras’ section and enable the “Display a pixel warning overlay” option.
+This will stop the Facebook Pixel from loading until the user has given their consent.

 If Facebook tracking is extremely important to you, you can also enable the option to not allow the user to even start the quiz without giving consent to your Facebook Pixel.

-Our social sharing buttons are GDPR safe as they do not load any code from the respective social network until the user clicks on them.
+Our social sharing buttons are GDPR-safe as they do not load any code from the respective social network until the user clicks on them.